 The behaviour of such management allows the price of draws to flourish.

-When the punters start betting a lot on the winners causing the line to move enough to create value with overpriced odds for the draws, or when the bookmaker offers a bargain price with the opening line.
+When bettors start wagering heavily on winners and cause the line to move enough to create value with overpriced odds for the draws, or when the bookmaker offers a bargain price on the market opening line.

-In this way, you have the odds very much in your favour.
+In this way, you have the odds in your favour.

 The bargain price itself is a margin of safety.

-A margin of safety is achieved when draws are wagered at odds sufficiently above fair value to allow for human error, bad luck, or extreme volatility in a complex sport like football.
+A margin of safety is achieved when draws are wagered at odds sufficiently above the fair price to allow for human error, bad luck, or extreme volatility in an unpredictable and complex football betting market.